-The ME Department at TTU has 18 full-time, tenure-track and tenured faculty positions, and two lecturers including the Department Chair and Associate Chair positions.
-In addition, one faculty member (Dr. Ting) with full-time assignment in the CMR and another faculty member (Dr. Pardue) having full-time administrative responsibility as the Director of the STEM Center participate regularly in departmental activities.
-Of the tenure and tenure-track ranks, 10 faculty members hold the rank of full professor; two are associate professors and six are assistant professors.
-Given the breadth of the mechanical engineering field and the technical background required to contribute to the advancement of the state-of-the-art, the ME faculty body is diverse in academic background, having expertise in all areas of mechanical engineering.
+The ME Department at TTU has 17 full-time, tenure-track and tenured faculty positions, three lecturers, and one adjunct faculty.
+This includes the Dean, Associate Dean for Research and Innovation, Director of CMR, Interim Chair of MET, Department Chair and Associate Chair positions.
+Of the tenure and tenure-track ranks, 10 faculty members hold the rank of full professor; three are associate professors and four are assistant professors.
+Given the breadth of the mechanical engineering field and the technical background required to contribute to the advancement of the state-of-the-art, the ME faculty body is diverse in academic background and research.
 Departmental faculty members are all expected to contribute to the instructional, research, advising, and service activities of the department.
-During 2018-19, the department lost one faculty member (Dr. Will Zhang) due to resignation and one another for retirement